-holaspirit was built to be fully customization, allowing nearly everything to be changed so you can use it regardless of what "method" of structuring your organization uses.
+Holaspirit was built to be fully customization, allowing nearly everything to be changed so you can use it regardless of what "method" of structuring your organization uses.
 HolaSpirit was built to be fully customizable.
 Whether your organization is practicing Holacracy, Sociocracy, or any other framework with its own rules, you will be able to set the rules and parameters for it to work!

 What is Holacracy?